bmstu-labs/.github/profile/README.md

 ## How to use it
 1. Choose the lab you want to get
 2. Copy URL
-3. Write `git clone 'URL'` (it is very important to use single quote signs and write the URL within them)
+3. Write `git clone 'URL'` in the command line (it is very important to use single quote signs and write the URL within them)
 5. Work with code and have a nice crunch!

 How to copy example